Components of State Anti-Bullying Laws and Regulations

 - Procedures for reporting and investigations;

-- Statements of consequences for violation of the policy;
+- Disciplinary consequences for violation of the policy;

 - Procedures for referring students to counseling and support services.